fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ### Cache Data

-Fluent CMS does not automatically invalidate data caches.
+FormCMS does not automatically invalidate data caches.
 Instead, it leverages ASP.NET Core's output caching for a straightforward implementation.
 Data caching consists of two types:

 1. **Query Data Cache**
    Caches the results of queries for faster access.